CDVyhlidal/Cactus/2. Other/2. 1.07 Beta Information/README.txt

-All credits go to GalaXyHaXz for 1.07.41.
+All credits go to GalaXyHaXz for 1.07.41 - fearedbliss

 ---------------------------------------------------------------------------
 Diablo II - Lord of Destruction : Beta Patch 1.07.41 (1.41)